-There is no real competition at the price, but the Harley-Davidson V-Rod and the Yamaha V-Max are cut from the same cloth as the Ducati XDiavel.
+As of now, the exact India launch timeline of the Ducati XDiavel BS6 is unknown.
+There is no real competition to the motorcycle, but the Harley-Davidson V-Rod and the Yamaha V-Max are cut from the same cloth as the Ducati XDiavel.